softsamiul/softsamiul/README.md

 <!---
 ######  👋 Hello, I am Samiul Islam.
+Software Engineer at Morder Itelligence.
 I completed my diploma engineering degree in Computer Science and Technology and Pursuing Bachelors degree in Computer Science and Engineering.
 I am a highly motivated individual with a passion for constantly developing skills and growing professionally.
-Currently I am learning MERN Stack.
 I am a fast learner, always on the lookout for opportunities.
 ###### 👀 I’m interested in Web Application Development.
-###### 🌱 I’m currently learning Web Application Developement.
+###### 🌱 Developing skills and growing professionally.

 ## Get in touch:
 - linkedIn: https://www.linkedin.com/in/softsamiul